 The countries with the best (and worst) state retirement incomes

-With millions of Brits surviving on a pitiful State Pension during a cost of living crisis, new research reveals the countries with the most (and least) generous retirement incomes.
+With millions of Brits surviving on a small State Pension, new research reveals the European countries with the most generous retirement incomes.

-Despite an 8.5% increase in State Pensions this month, many UK retirees face an uphill battle to make ends meet.
+Despite a 4.1% increase in the State Pension this year, many UK retirees can still struggle to make ends meet.

-And while the full Basic State Pension rate has risen to £11,502, a stealth hike in Income Tax also means that 1.6 million more pensioners will be paying Income Tax by 2028.
+And while the full Basic State Pension rate has risen to £11,973, or around £921 a month, a stealth hike in Income Tax also means that 1.6 million more pensioners will be paying Income Tax by 2028.

-But do those in other parts of the world fare any better in their golden years?
+But how do those in other parts of Europe fare in their golden years?

-Below is a list of how eight of major economies compare, ranked according to the maximum possible state-backed pension income.
+Below is a list of how the top 10 major European economies compare, ranked according to the maximum possible state-backed pension income.

 Ranking |